Summer in Buena Vista

 in Buena Vista

 Buena Vista, home of Browns Canyon National Monument, is the center to some of the world’s best whitewater rafting.
 As a premier boating location, Buena Vista is proud to offer a variety of rafting options on the Arkansas River, Colorado’s most rafted river.
-No matter if you’re a beginner or seasoned rafter, you’ll be sure to find a trip that fits your expectations.
+No matter if you’re a beginner or seasoned rafter, you’ll be sure to find a trip and outfitter that fits your expectations.
 Get ready to buckle up that PFD and embark on a Colorado rafting excursion that you won’t forget!

 You’ll enjoy fun waves and splashes while rafting through small rapids on Family Float sections.
 Many rafting companies offer a trip down the “Milk Run”, which is an ideal choice for those with small children.
 First-time rafters often take Family Float trips in order to gain some experience before paddling through bigger water.
 Along these scenic routes, you’ll get fantastic views of the Collegiate Peaks and may even see some wildlife.